RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 time series values in the future

 ---
-:two:Data pre-processing is the step where clean data sets from outliers and missing data and create additional features with the raw data to feed the model.
+:two:Data pre-processing is the step where clean data sets from outliers and missing data and create additional features with the raw data to feed the model. ***Missing values*** can be filled by interpolating between two closest non-missing values or by using different Python functions (e.g., interpolate()) to fill NAN values in the DataFrame or series. ***Normalization*** can be useful, and even required in some machine learning algorithms, when your time series data has input values and features with differing measurements and dimensions.
+For machine learning algorithms, such as *k-nearest neighbors*, which use distance estimates, *linear regression, and neural networks* that process a weight calibration on input values, normalization is necessary.